Windows Event Log

 </Input>

-After collecting the Event Log data from a Windows system with NXLog, it may need to be sent to another host.
-This section provides details and examples for configuring this.
+After collecting logs from a Windows system with NXLog, you may need to send them to another host.
+This section provides details and configuration examples for forwarding log data.

-Event descriptions in Event Log data may contain tabs and newlines, but these are not supported by some formats like BSD Syslog.
-In this case, a regular expression can be used to remove them.
+Descriptions in Windows events may contain tabs and newlines, but some formats, like BSD syslog, do not support these characters.
+In this case, you can use a regular expression to remove them.

 Module im_mseventlog